hokus15/rpi-config/README.md

 2. Extract zip file containing disk image
 3. Download and install [Win32DiskImager] (https://sourceforge.net/projects/win32diskimager/)
 4. Copy image file to SD card using Win32DiskImager
-5. Since Nov 2016 SSH is disabled by default; it can be enabled by creating a file with name "ssh" in boot partition
+5. **IMPORTANT!!!
+Since Nov 2016 SSH is disabled by default; it can be enabled by creating a file with name "ssh" in boot partition**
 6. Plug SD card into Pi, power up

 ## Use the script